pmulli/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 The application uses Trello's API to fetch and save to-do tasks.
 In order to call their API, you need to ﬁrst [create an account](http://trello.com/signup), then generate an API key and token by following the [instructions here](https://trello.com/app-key).
-TRELLO_KEY and TRELLO_TOKEN need to be set in the `.env` file.
+TRELLO_KEY and TRELLO_TOKEN variables need to be set in the `.env` file.

 ## Running the App